 More information about Spain

-ANDALUSIA: Seville is located in the Andalusia region, one of the most beautiful areas in Spain – in our Andalusia guide, we’ve put together tips on the best places to see in Andalusia.
+ANDALUSIA: Seville is located in the Andalusia region, one of the most beautiful areas in Spain – in our Andalusia guide, we’ve put together tips on the best places to visit in Andalusia.
 The most popular seaside resort in Andalusia is Málaga.

 VALENCIA: Valencia is another beautiful city in Spain.
 We’ve put together a complete guide to visiting Valencia, including tips on things to do in Valencia.